Thomas

 BACKGROUND

 Launched Zoox’ first self-driving vehicle on public streets as leading Technical Program Manager in Silicon Valley, launched Amazon’s first Echo as leading Technical Program Manager on Device Software, Founded two (funded) mobility companies.
 M. Sc.
-Computer Science & Product, Stanford University.
+Management Science and Engineering, Stanford University.

 Fabrizio